asciinema/asciinema-server/app/views/pages/about.html.md

 recording terminal sessions and sharing them on the web.

-It aims to be a "go to" place for every command-line user who wants to share his skills with others.
+It aims to be a "go to" place for every command-line user who wants to share their skills with others.
 Or putting it differently, it's a place to show off your geekiness.

 asciinema project is built of several sub-projects: